What if I want to apply to the program, but I don't have a "local mentor" who can observe my teaching?

 Each quarter will relate to one of the core modules that are offered through the pre-conference workshop in Year 1.
 The web-based and asynchronous nature of the online learning platform will allow participants to engage in the topics in a more autonomous and interactive way.
 This will include reading of current literature on the topic, posting of reflections, and facilitated discussions.

-Does the APEX teaching course pre-conference workshop conflict with PHM educational offerings/sessions?
+Does the APEX teaching course pre-conference workshop conflict with educational offerings/sessions at the conferences?

-No. APEX is designed to complement the educational offerings at PHM.
-Participants in APEX can meet some of their program requirements through attendance at PHM workshops.
+No. APEX is designed to complement the educational offerings at the conferences.

-If I participate in APEX, can I also participate fully in the PHM Conference?
+If I participate in APEX, can I also participate fully in the Conference (PHM or PAS)?

-Can I participate if I am not planning to go to PHM this year?
+Can I participate if I am not planning to attend the conference (PHM or PAS) this year?

-Two of the unique advantages of the APEX teaching program are the establishment of a national cohort of educators, as well as the opportunity to engage in core modules during Year 1 at PHM.
-Participation at two consecutive PHM pre-conference workshops, and at PHM for at least Year 1, is essential to the APEX learning experience.
+Two of the unique advantages of the APEX teaching program are the establishment of a national cohort of educators, as well as the opportunity to engage in core modules at PHM or PAS.
+Participation at two consecutive pre-conference workshops, and the conference for at least Year 1, is essential to the APEX learning experience.

-Do I need to attend two consecutive PHMs, or can I stagger them?
+Do I need to attend two consecutive conferences, or can I stagger them?

 Again one of the strengths of the APEX teaching program is the relationship of the cohort.
 To build and maintain this cohort, we ask that participants start and complete the program together.
-So the PHM meetings must be consecutive.
+So, the conference meetings must be consecutive.

 What are the requirements for my local mentor?